15 Ecommerce Email Marketing Strategies To Increase Conversion

 5. Leverage email automated email campaigns

-According to an Epsilon study, they discovered that automated email campaigns generate 320% more revenue than broadcast campaigns.
+According to an Epsilon study, automated email campaigns generate 320% more revenue than broadcast campaigns.

 The statistics provide a vital hint.